How to Set Up a LAMP Stack with Docker Compose

 The LAMP deployment directory structure.

-• Finally, the “www” directory is intended to store the PHP scripts that the application we are developing is expected to execute.
+• The “www” directory is intended to store the executable PHP scripts for our apps.

 It is important to note that we chose all these directory names arbitrarily.
-But, of course, you are free to use different ones.
+Of course, you are free to use different ones.

 Set Up Apache, MariaDB, PHP, and phpMyAdmin with Docker Compose

-It’s time to create our deployment file describing all the services in our containerized LAMP stack.
+It’s time to create our deployment file describing all the services in the containerized LAMP stack.
 First, create a file named “docker-compose.yaml” inside the “lamp” directory with your preferred text editor:

 cd lamp